 Reduce Your Risk and Stay Safe

 Wildfires can typically occur anywhere and can leave an area in ruins.
 Take the necessary precautions to protect you, your family, home, and business.
-This guide gives you some steps to ensure you are protected from a wildfire.
+This guide gives you some steps to ensure you are protected from a California wildfire.
 Take the necessary precautions and reduce your risk.